Winnetou/flask/docs/tutorial/dbcon.rst

 For the time being all you have to know is that you can store information safely on the :data:`~flask.g` object.

-So when do you put it on there?
+So how do you put it on there?
 To do that you can make a helper function.
 The first time the function is called it will create a database connection for the current context and successive calls will return the already established connection::